joelmoss/creed/README.md

 ## Usage

 Create your Command classes in `app/commands`, extending `Creed::Command`, and implementing a `perform` method.
 Optionally defining params and/or options that can be passed when performing the command.
+Unknown arguments will raise an exception.

 ```ruby
 class CreateUser < Creed::Command